FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Lecture Notes/2025-11-27 Operational Systems (Gísli).md

 - Find examples of attacks that used root kits and discuss what role the rootkits played in the attacks.
 - [Side-Channel Attacks](../Terminology/Virtualization/Side-Channel Attack) (Meltdown & Spectre): These famous vulnerabilities exploited Speculative Execution in the CPU hardware.
 How did they allow a User Mode process to read Kernel Mode memory without ever technically triggering a privilege violation?
 - DMA (Direct Memory Access) Attacks: Peripheral devices (like a GPU or Network Card) use DMA to access RAM without asking the CPU.
 How can a malicious device (e.g., a compromised USB drive) use DMA to read system memory, bypassing the [OS](<../Terminology/Systems & Plaforms/Operating System.md>) entirely?
-- Which mitigation means exist to avoid the problem of SUID opening the system up for privilege escalation attacks?
+- Which mitigation means exist to avoid the problem of <abbr title="Set User ID">SUID</abbr> opening the system up for privilege escalation attacks?

 ## Lab today and Guest Lecture tomorrow